chimericdream/worldofpannotia.com/src/_prestige_classes/psion-uncarnate.md

           When exiting the destination creature, the psion uncarnate chooses an adjacent square in which to appear.
 Entering and leaving a creature is painless, unless the psion uncarnate wishes otherwise (see below).
 In most cases, though, the destination creature finds being the endpoint of a mental bridge surprising and quite unsettling.

           If he desires, a psion uncarnate can destructively exit the destination creature.
 If the creature fails a Will save (DC 15 + psion uncarnate's key ability modifier), the exiting psion uncarnate tunes his mental form to destructively interfere with the target's mind.
-He bursts forth explosively from the creature's body, dealing it 10d6 points of damage.
+He bursts forth explosively from the creature's body, dealing it {% die_roll 10 6 0 %} points of damage.
       - name: "Uncarnate"
         type: "Ex"
         desc: |